TheMarlboroMan/curlw/README.md

 - Open a shell.
 Set your path to the "bin" directory of winbuilds (PATH=%PATH%;path-to-the-bin-directory)
 - mingw32-make.exe -f makefile_win
 - Whatever you use this for, compile with -lcurl.dll

+# licenses

+This library makes no sense without libcurl itself, whose license can be read on the LICENSE_THIRD_PARTY file.